 About the scheme

-A new government funded support scheme has been introduced to assist homeowners install an electric vehicle charge point on their property.
-The scheme launched in January 2018 and provides a grant up to the value of €600 towards the purchase and installation of a home charger unit.
+A government funded support scheme to assist homeowners install an electric vehicle charge point on their property.
+The scheme provides a grant up to the value of €600 towards the purchase and installation of a home charger unit.
 The applicant must be the owner of an eligible new or second-hand electric vehicle (EV).

 - Any private owner who buys an eligible EV from 01/01/2018 is eligible to apply for this grant.